H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 The periodic web research layer provides a way for the system to seek out and integrate new material on its own schedule.
 It operates within defined constraints, writes results into core memory and spatial layers, and passes them through the same container paths that handle other events.
 Its primary role is to expand and refresh the knowledge base, while the following chapters focus on cycles that monitor internal health and behavior rather than acquiring new content.

-## 3.10 27 Heartbeat And Live Cycles
+## 3.10 28-heartbeat-and-live-cycles.md

-# 27. Heartbeat and Live Cycles
+# 28. Heartbeat and Live Cycles

 This chapter describes the recurring signals and jobs that indicate the system is active and that connect internal processing to the outside world.
 These cycles include health checks, periodic narrative generation, and scheduled interactions with external platforms, all of which are recorded and fed back into internal structures.